Ship Car To New Zealand

 Short Descriptions for Each International Transport Method

-- Container shipping implements the greatest amount of security against outdoor elements by enclosing your cargo within four walls and a ceiling.
+- Container shipping implements the most significant amount of security against outdoor elements by enclosing your cargo within four walls and a ceiling.
 If this is the desired transport method, all cargo must fit inside at least our 40-foot container.

 - Flat rack shipping is an open-air service that includes securely attaching your cargo to a large metal frame.
 The metal rack is placed on top of the vessel, and your cargo is strapped to it.